 In the event of a financial crisis and in case a bank cannot repay their customers’ deposits (or is unable to repay them on time), the national deposit guarantee scheme steps in and provides repayment.
-Amounts of up to EUR 100,000 per bank are thereby protected for each customer.
+Amounts of up to EUR 100,000 per bank (or the equivalent amount in the relevant national currency) are thereby protected for each customer.
 Member states outside the euro area ensure that the amounts of national currencies effectively paid to depositors are equivalent to those set out in the EU Directive 2009/14/EC.

 The most current EU Directive 2014/49/EU further improves the protection of investors.
 Since July 2015 the EU Directive is gradually implemented in all Member States.
 Further information is available at: EU Directive 2014/49/EU

 SOFORT Überweisung is an online direct payment method.
 Funds are directly and immediately transferred via SOFORT.
 At the end of the registration we ask you to transfer EUR 0.10 (“reference transaction”) in order to verify your reference account at your home bank.
 You can choose between the following options:

 - Manual transfer of EUR 0.10